Resume Tips

 Key Takeaways:

-- Create a customized resume for each application to be submitted.
+- Create a customized resume to fit each job application.

 - Emphasize transferable skills.